tech-conferences/javascript-conferences/2017/README.md

-This is a list of conferences for frontend and Node.js developers.
-The list is going to be updated as the new events are announced.
+## JavaScript conferences in 2017
+**As of September 2017 the list of events in this README file is no longer updated.**
+You can find a full and up-to-date list of JavaScript conferences on [confs.tech](https://confs.tech/).

-Please send Pull requests to add events to the list.
-Please do not add workshops and user group meetups.
+The conferences are now stored in the JSON file located in the `conference` folder.
+Please send Pull Requests in the [following format](https://github.com/tech-conferences/javascript-conferences#contribute) to add events to the list.

 You can find a list of events in 2016 [here](https://github.com/prigara/javascript-conferences/blob/master/2016/README.md).

-## JavaScript conferences in 2017

 | Conference  | Date | Submission Deadline | Location |
 | ------------- | ------------- | ------------- | ------------- |